Posted on December 23, 2015

 • Storing a vehicle in your garage after you knew it was used in the commission of a felony offense.

 • Allowing a perpetrator to stay in your home when you knew they had an outstanding felony arrest warrant for the purposes of avoiding their capture.

 If you’ve been convicted of being an accessory after the fact as a felony and you were sentenced to probation, you may be eligible to reduce your felony to a misdemeanor pursuant to PC § 17(b) after successful completion of your probation period.
 The process requires a specific petition, proof of service, and a motion containing the law and reasons you’re seeking reduction.
 If the court grants your reduction motion, the charge will be reduced to a misdemeanor “for all purposes” relieving you from ever having to disclose that you’ve been convicted of a felony.

 Simultaneously, you may be eligible to expunge your conviction under PC § 1203.4.
 If the court grants your expungement petition, you will be “released from all penalties and disabilities” resulting from your conviction.
 Normally people seek this remedy because it carries considerable benefits in the private employment sector.

-If you’re facing accusations of being an accessory after the fact in violation of PC § 32, contact Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’re facing accusations of being an accessory after the fact in violation of California PC 32, then contact an experienced Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.